 The ECSE provides a primary and a secondary market for trading securities.
-In the primary market, a public company or government (issuer) sells its securities for the first time to investors to raise capital to support its operations.
+In primary markets, an issuer – a public company or a government sells its securities for the first time to investors to raise capital to support its operations.
 The funds generated from this sale of securities go to the issuer.

-In the secondary market, investors buy and sell securities among themselves.
-The proceeds from this trading activity go to the investors, not back to the original issuer.
+In secondary markets, investors buy and sell securities among themselves.
+The proceeds from this trading activity go to the investors, not to the original issuer.

 Corporate securities (stocks and bonds) as well as government securities (bonds, notes and treasury bills) are among the financial products traded on the ECSE.

 Securities are financial products or instruments issued by companies and governments to raise capital.
 They are generally classified into two main types.
 Equity (stocks/shares) represents ownership in a company with specific rights, including the ability to share in the profits.
 Owners of equity may receive periodic income payments from the profits of the company.
 These are called dividends.
 The second type of security is a bond, sometimes referred to as a debenture.
 A bond is a loan that investors make to an issuing company or government.
 The borrowers (issuers) get the cash they need while the lenders (investors) earn a designated interest on the amount loaned (principal).
 At some specified point in the future, the issuer must pay back the principal.

 - Stocks give holders part ownership in a company, whereas bonds represent a loan to the company.
 Shareholders are owners and bondholders are lenders;